Glimetry logo Glimetry

 Employee

-Daily engagement score breakdown
+• Daily score breakdown

-Sleep and heart-rate records
+• Sleep & heart-rate records

-Monthly qualification status
+• Monthly qualification status

 Employer

-Average engagement score (mean)
+• Average engagement score

 Fitness Studio